 To learn more about the safe surrendered baby program in San Diego County, visit Safe4Baby.

 For those who are interested in viewing fire station apparatus and equipment, the Encinitas Fire Department offers station tours.
 Fire station tours typically include fire safety presentations as well as preparedness tips.
 If you would like to schedule a tour of one of our fire stations, please click here or call 633-2815.

 Free car seat safety checks are available once a month at the Encinitas Community Center parking lot located at 1140 Oakcrest Park Drive.
 This service is offered the 1st Monday of every month from 9:30am-12:00pm, unless there is a holiday.
 If you have any questions about the event, please call (858) 449-5174.

 The Encinitas Fire Department is offering classes on performing cardiopulmonary resuscitation (CPR).
 Classes will be held between 5:00pm - 9:00pm at Fire Station #5 at 540 Balour Drive (across from the Community/Senior Center) in Encinitas.
 The classes are offered to Encinitas residents only and you must be 11 years of age or older to participate.

-There is an administrative fee of $8.00 (cash) per student to cover the cost of the CPR certification card and students are asked to bring a self-addressed stamped envelope with them to class.
+There is an administrative fee of $18.00 (cash) per student to cover the cost of the CPR certification card.
 Classes are limited to 10 students each and students must register prior to the start of each class.
 To register, please click here or call the Encinitas Fire Department at (760) 633-2815.